Operation Stealth: Plot

 John Glames (James Bond in the U.S.), a CIA secret agent, has been assigned a mission to locate a newly designed high-tech F-19 type stealth plane in Latin America, which was stolen from NAS Miramar.

 The protagonist visits the banana republic of Santa Paragua to investigate; upon meeting his contact, the agent is apparently assassinated and hands Glames the key to a bank slot where the case documents are kept.
 Once he retrieves an envelope, it turns out that the man he met was Colonel Karpov of the KGB; he explains that they captured the CIA contact and manipulated Glames to open his briefcase as he would know the combination.
 Karpov and Ostrovitch apprehend the documents and take Glames to a cave where he is left to die.
 However he escapes and swims back to town in one of the game's arcade sequences.

-Wandering in an hotel, Glames is mistaken and welcomed as someone who happens to resemble him; a woman even attempts to assassinate Glames, but she is stopped when that person, Otto, shows up.
+Wandering in a hotel, Glames is mistaken and welcomed as someone who happens to resemble him; a woman even attempts to assassinate Glames, but she is stopped when that person, Otto, shows up.
 Glames and the woman are captured by Otto's guards and thrown into the sea but Glames's actions save both of them.

 The two are rescued and taken to a military base in a jungle.
 Glames learns that the woman is Julia Manigua, the niece of President Manigua; her uncle was replaced by Otto with an impostor figurehead, and a Liberation movement attempts to overthrow the puppet government.
 They enter the presidential palace during a festival posing as entertainers.